|

 even experts agree).
 So if a filmmaker wants to go with a worst-case

-scenario in order to make a film, then alright with me.
+scenario in order to make a film, then that's fine by me.

 Roland Emmerich